Marble, quartzite, onyx and travertine — works of art from the earth

 Furniture made of natural stone – handmade unique pieces from the MAGNA studio

-As a traditional family business, the MAGNA Atelier produces unique tables and one-of-a-kind designs from historical natural stones.
+As a family business rich in tradition, the MAGNA Atelier produces unique tables and one-of-a-kind designer pieces from historic natural stones.
 Long-lasting quality, aesthetics and sustainability are the cornerstones of our local production in Germany.

 Marble furniture, tables made of onyx and quartzite or accessories made of limestone – we can make any item, no matter how unusual, for you.

-Browse here through our unusual range of natural stone tables!
+Browse through our unusual range of natural stone tables or have a custom-made table designed and manufactured for you!